 Also, you can enjoy it if you are diabetic or trying to reduce some weights.
 It is a great alternative to many sweet, and perfect for a ketogenic diet.
 Give this recipe a try and you will love every bit of it!

 What is a low carb dessert?

-As the name suggests, it means the daily intake of carbohydrate in the dish is reduced.
+As the name suggests, it means the daily intake of carbohydrates in the dish is reduced.
 Usually, it includes eliminating grain-based flour, and many sweets.
-And as an alternative, coconut or almond based flour is used, with sugar substitution, or sugar-free products in it.
+And as an alternative, coconut or almond-based flour is used, with sugar substitution, or sugar-free products in it.

 The great part about this Keto Chocolate Bread is that it satisfies the sweet and bread craving, in one easy recipe.
 Not to mention, it is healthy, and quite filling!

 How to make chocolate zucchini bread?

 Zucchini is also great to incorporate into a ketogenic diet.
 It is low-carb and healthy and can be utilized in many main dishes.
 To make it, you will simply have to follow the same recipe instructions below and add about 1 cup of shredded zucchini to the mix.
 Then, pour the butter into the pan, and bake.
 Just follow the same instruction, just add some shredded zucchini.

 Can I substitute coconut and almond flour with all-purpose flour?